 Q4 is a key time for businesses to offer customers deals and discounts, and Sponsored Display can help you get those promotions in front of your audience.
-And don’t worry—with Sponsored Display, your campaigns will pause if your product is not the Featured Offer or if it goes out of stock, ensuring you don’t waste ad spend.
-Whenever you do run a promotion, Sponsored Display’s automated deals and savings badges can drive up to +42% CTR for your ads.3 Furthermore, this year we’ll also support Prime Day deals badging so you can fully maximize your Prime Day efforts.
+And don’t worry – with Sponsored Display, your campaigns will pause if your product is not the Featured Offer or if it goes out of stock, ensuring you don’t waste ad spend.
+Whenever you do run a promotion, Sponsored Display’s automated deals and savings badges can drive up to a 42% higher CTR for your ads.3 Furthermore, this year we’ll also support Prime Day deals badging so that you can fully maximise your Prime Day efforts.

 Combine Sponsored Display with Sponsored Products and Sponsored Brands

-For better results, leverage Sponsored Display with your other sponsored ads campaigns, like Sponsored Products or Sponsored Brands.
-We reviewed more than 150 advertising campaigns over a four-month period that used a multi-goal strategy, which encompassed awareness, consideration, and conversion using Sponsored Products and Sponsored Brands, coupled with Sponsored Display tactics.
-We learned that advertisers who 1) added more than one targeting strategy to reach shoppers at different stages of the customer journey, and 2) combined their Sponsored Display campaigns with Sponsored Products or Sponsored Brands, experienced +3.2% incremental sales and 3.8x return on ad spend (ROAS) compared to advertisers who only added a single Sponsored Display targeting strategy to their campaigns.4
+For better results, leverage Sponsored Display with your other sponsored ads campaigns, such as Sponsored Products or Sponsored Brands.
+We reviewed more than 150 advertising campaigns over a four-month period that used a multi-goal strategy, which encompassed awareness, consideration and conversion using Sponsored Products and Sponsored Brands, coupled with Sponsored Display tactics.
+We learned that advertisers who 1) added more than one targeting strategy to reach shoppers at different stages of the customer journey, and 2) combined their Sponsored Display campaigns with Sponsored Products or Sponsored Brands, experienced +3.2% incremental sales and 3.8X return on ad spend (ROAS) compared to advertisers who only added a single Sponsored Display targeting strategy to their campaigns.4